-The very basic components of the relationship are different for committed and non-committed individuals, which explains the result that even though both committed and non-committed youths were using the internet and online romance as a means to stay connected to their partner, it is the committed youths who are benefiting the most out of it.
+The very basic components of the relationship are different for committed and non-committed individuals.
+This explains that even though both committed and non-committed youths were using the internet and online romance as a means to stay connected to their partner, it is the committed youths who are benefiting the most out of it.
 As non-committed relationships are mostly built on sexual interaction (Machia et.al.
-2020; Olmstead et al., 2017), physical distancing due to geographical, and especially, COVID constraints have made it difficult to engage in any sort of real-life sexual activity leaving them with the only option of virtual sexual romance, if possible.
+2020; Olmstead et al., 2017), physical distancing due to geographical, and especially, COVID constraints have made it difficult to engage in any sort of real-life sexual activity, leaving them with the only option of virtual sexual romance, if possible.
 Moreover, the non-committed relationship lacks a deep level of emotional intimacy, hence, the conversation in a non-committed relationship is more superficial and less satisfying.
-On the other hand, a committed relationship is one where the partners are co-dependent, partners look out for each other and there is the presence of genuine care for each other's well-being (Rusbult et al., 1998, 2012), which is not in the case of non-committed relationships.
+On the other hand, a committed relationship is one where the partners are co-dependent, partners look out for each other and there is a presence of genuine care for each other's well-being (Rusbult et al., 1998, 2012), which is not in the case of non-committed relationships.
 Most importantly, committed people know that they can rely on their partner, which is further helping them in dealing with their loneliness, and relationship anxiety at this time of adversity when there is physical separation.
 However, this is not the case for non-committed youth, since the component of commitment itself is missing from the relationship.
 So, at a time like this when the uncertainty is high, the certainty of a non-committed relationship in the absence of physical romance is very low and thus, we see that instead of a decline in loneliness and relationship anxiety, it is increasing for the non-committed participants.
 Thus, even though, both the committed and non-committed youth indulge in an online romance, it is the nature of their relationship which affects the outcomes of online romance.

 Limitations

 Despite the interesting finding of the present study, it has a few limitations.
 The sample for the study included only college/university students, hence, the results of the study cannot be generalized to other age groups who are also going through stress and isolation due to COVID-19.
-The study was designed specifically for the lockdown period, which gives an insight into differences in online romance for committed and non-committed individuals, however, its generalization for normal times will be limited.
+The study was designed specifically for the lockdown period, which gives an insight into differences in online romance for committed and non-committed individuals, although its generalization for normal times will be limited.
 Another limitation of this research is the measurement of the nature of the romantic relationship.
-In the present study, the relationship status is taken in the binary order, i.e., committed or non-committed, in future studies the commitment could be measured using a relationship commitment scale to get a better understanding of relationship commitment and its impact on online romance.
+In the present study, the relationship status is taken in the binary order, i.e., committed or non-committed.
+In future studies, the commitment could be measured using a relationship commitment scale to get a better understanding of relationship commitment and its impact on online romance.

 Conclusion